Surgeons perform first combined heart pump and pig kidney transplant | KRDO

 Montgomery noted that the gene edits used in the pig in this case are much simpler than those used in other xenotransplants in living humans.
 “We’re going to have an opportunity to really address the problem that we’re trying to address, which is the scarcity of organs, and the more complex the gene edits, the less likely it is that you’ll be able to breed those edits into a herd.
 You would have to clone every pig for each organ.
 That is not something that can be easily scaled. … So we feel like less is more in this case.”

 Pisano has “a long way to go,” he said, but “her kidney is functioning beautifully. … Her heart is in much better shape.”
 Now, doctors are watching for issues such as rejection and infection.
-She is recovering in the ICU, and her doctors anticipate at least another month of rehabilitation before she might be discharged.
+They anticipate at least another month of rehabilitation before she might be discharged.

-After months of feeling like she “didn’t have any life left,” Pisano said in a video recorded a week after her transplant that she feels “a lot better.
-I’ve got more energy.
-I feel energized.
-I feel like I’m ready to go.
-I’m not ready to go yet – but I’m ready to go.”
+Before the procedures, Pisano said, she had significant issues just walking.
+“I couldn’t get up and breathe.
+I couldn’t do anything,” she said.
+Now, she says, “I feel the best I’ve felt in a long time,” and she’s optimistic about the outcome.

+“The worst-case scenario, if it doesn’t work, it might work for the next person,” she said.
+“At least somebody is gonna benefit from it.”

 The-CNN-Wire